In this comprehensive post, we'll go over;

 There are a lot of ways that you can end up with water damage on your ceiling.
 The following are some of the most common causes of which you should be aware:

-- Roof water damage from everyday wear and tear, as well as storms and severe weather
+- Roof Damage from everyday wear and tear, as well as storms and severe weather.
+Ice damming can also be a culprit during the winter months.

-- Water damage from a leak in your roof or in your attic
+- Water damaged area from a leak in your roof or your attic

 - Overflowing toilets or bathtubs

-These are just some of the most likely culprits.
-Keep in mind, though, that at the end of the day, any water source that leaks and finds its way down to your ceiling will result in damage over time.
+These are just some of the common causes of ceiling water damage.
+Keep in mind, though, that at the end of the day, any water source that leaks and finds its way down to your ceiling will result in the need for ceiling repair over time.

 Signs of Water Damage on Your Ceiling

-If your ceiling is leaking water or has had a huge bubble form on it, it’s pretty easy to tell that you’re dealing with water damage.
+If your ceiling has water leaking through the drywall or plaster or has had a huge bubble form on it, it's pretty easy to tell that you're dealing with water damage.
 Sometimes, the signs are more subtle, though, and are easier to overlook.

 Here are some other indicators of water damage:

-- Yellow, brown, or copper spots or stains
+- Yellow, brown, or copper spots or water-stained areas

 - Ceilings are bubbling, cracking, or peeling